 \subsection{Learning Rate}

-Maybe the most important hyperparameter to consider is the maximum learning rate $LR_{max}$ of the continued pretraining. meta have used a $LR_{max}$ of 3.0e-4 and 1.5e-4 for their training of Llama-3.1 8B and 70B respectively \cite{DBLP:journals/corr/abs-2407-21783}.
-However, using the same maximum learning rate for continued pretraining might not yield the best results as the model might forget too much information from the previous training or contrary not learn enough from the new data mixture \cite{DBLP:journals/corr/abs-2308-04014, DBLP:journals/tmlr/IbrahimTGRABLR24}.
+Maybe the most important hyperparameter to consider is the maximum learning rate $LR_{max}$ of the continued pretraining.
+Meta have used a $LR_{max}$ of 3.0e-4 and 1.5e-4 for their training of Llama-3.1 8B and 70B respectively \cite{DBLP:journals/corr/abs-2407-21783}.
+However, using the same maximum learning rate for continued pretraining might not yield the best results as the model might forget too much information from the previous training or, on the contrary, the model might not learn enough from the new data mixture \cite{DBLP:journals/corr/abs-2308-04014, DBLP:journals/tmlr/IbrahimTGRABLR24}.

 There are mainly 2 paradigms in existing work: (i) use the same $LR_{max}$ as for the original pretraining \cite{DBLP:journals/corr/abs-2308-12950, DBLP:journals/corr/abs-2311-16079, DBLP:journals/corr/abs-2402-03300}, or (ii) use a smaller value, typically around 10\% of the original $LR_{max}$ \cite{DBLP:conf/iclr/AzerbayevSPSMJD24, DBLP:conf/nips/LewkowyczADDMRS22, DBLP:journals/corr/abs-2407-19584, DBLP:conf/naacl/YuanRNRGZCW24, DBLP:journals/corr/abs-2401-09646, DBLP:journals/corr/abs-2402-12749, DBLP:journals/corr/abs-2407-07263}.